dukenst2006/php-challenge/README.md

   You can use `email: test@gmail.com`, `pwd: secret`

 - Run `php artisan passport:install`.
+Note client_id & client_secret provided. it will required to get API authorizations from `/api/docs` endpoint

 - Run `php artisan import-customers:csv` to import customers from customers.csv file.
 NB: latitude & longitude will be fill from Google map API